dekorateio/dekorate/readme.md

 }
 ```
 The annotation processor, will automatically configure the required selector and generate the ServiceMonitor.
-Note: Some of the framework integration modules, may further decorate the ServiceMonitor with framework specific configuration.
+Note: Some framework integration modules may further decorate the ServiceMonitor with framework specific configuration.
 For example, the Spring Boot module will decorate the monitor with the Spring Boot specific path, which is `/actuator/prometheus`.

 #### related examples